sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/install-sensu.md

 ---

 This installation guide describes how to install the Sensu backend, Sensu agent, and sensuctl command line tool.
-If you’re trying Sensu for the first time, we recommend setting up a local environment using the [Sensu sandbox][14].
+If you’re trying Sensu for the first time, we recommend setting up a testing environment using the [Sensu Go workshop][14].

 {{% notice note %}}
 **NOTE**: The instructions in this guide explain how to install Sensu for proof-of-concept purposes or testing in a development environment.